syncfusion-content/blazor-docs/blazor/visual-studio-code-integration/visual-studio-code-extensions/create-project.md

 ---
 layout: post
 title: Create Project in Blazor - Syncfusion
-description: Learn here about that how to creating and rendering the project in Essential Syncfusion Blazor Components.
+description: Learn here about how to create and render the project in Essential Syncfusion Blazor Components.
 platform: Blazor
 component: Common
 documentation: ug